-A new version of RiskAssess, for use in Primary schools, was released in 2016.
-Already, 120 primary schools are successfully using the version, and its development continues.
+A new version of RiskAssess, for use in Primary schools, is under development and will be released in 2016.
+Already, 120 primary schools are successfully using the version under development.

 The key features of Primary RiskAssess are

 - additional equipment and biological items, appropriate to Primary schools - simplified screens for data entry and risk assessment - combination of teacher and laboratory technician risk assessments into a single risk assessment by the teacher, since most Primary schools do not have laboratory technicians.